ParmaJean/ParmaJean/README.md

 - 👋 Hi, I’m @ParmaJean
 - 👀 I’m interested in ... learning to use code!
-- 🌱 I’m currently learning ...Python, HTML, CSS, and I would like to learn Java as well.
+- 🌱 I’m currently learning ...Python, HTML, and I would like to learn Java as well.
-- 💞️ I’m looking to collaborate on ...NOTHING!!!!
+- 💞️ I’m looking to collaborate on ...Still learning the basics right now!
+Open to suggestions!!!!!
 - 📫 How to reach me ...

 <!---